The Soldiers (TV program)

-The Soldiers (Korean: 더솔져스) is a South Korean military-themed reality show broadcast on SBS.
+The Soldiers (Korean: 더솔져스) is a South Korean military-themed reality television show.
 The show seeks to find the "best special forces operator in the world," beginning with selecting the best Korean special forces representatives through a series of missions.
-Twenty male South Korean reservists who served in various special forces units of the Republic of Korea Armed Forces compete on the show.
-The cast also includes four former special forces operators from the United Kingdom, Sweden, United States and South Korea who serve as mentors and later team leaders to the participants.
+Twenty male South Korean reservists who served in various special forces units of the Republic of Korea Armed Forces competed on the show.
+The cast also includes four former special forces operators from the United Kingdom, Sweden, the United States and South Korea who serve as mentors and later team leaders to the participants.

-The show aired every Friday at 23:10 (KST) from November 19, 2021, to January 28, 2022.
-Longer, uncut versions of each episode were released the following Wednesday at 18:00 (KST) on the YouTube channel "뉴띵 NDD."
+The show aired on SBS TV from November 19, 2021, to January 28, 2022, every Friday at 23:10 (KST).
+Longer, uncut versions of each episode were released the following Wednesday at 18:00 (KST) on the YouTube channel "뉴띵 NDD".

-In the first episode, the show is explained as a three-season project:
+In the first episode, the show was explained as a three-season project: